How can I manage my breathlessness?

-This position can be helpful for most people with a lung condition.
+This position can be helpful for most people with a lung condition, and you can use this when you’re at home or out and about.
 Other helpful positions vary depending on whether you have an obstructive or a restrictive lung condition.

-Obstructive and restrictive lung diseases both cause breathlessness but they result from different processes in your lungs:
+Obstructive or restrictive lung diseases both cause breathlessness, but they result from different processes in your lungs:

 If a healthy person takes a big breath in and then blows out as hard, they will be able to get over 70% of the air out of their lungs in one second.